stylify/web/content/blog/styling-react-app-stylify-vs-styled-components.md

 createdAt: 'August 21, 2022'
 ---

-[Stylify](https://stylifycss.com/) generates utility-first CSS based on what you write.
+<nuxt-link to="/">Stylify</nuxt-link> generates utility-first CSS based on what you write.
 It works with any framework and with any tool.
 Styled Components is a library for styling React components.

 This article is not about which tool is better but about comparing approaches when styling the app with these tools.

 ## Introduction
-[Stylify](https://stylifycss.com) is a library that uses CSS-like selectors to generate optimized utility-first CSS based on what you write.
+<nuxt-link to="/">Stylify</nuxt-link> is a library that uses CSS-like selectors to generate optimized utility-first CSS based on what you write.

 - ✅ CSS-like selectors
 - ✅ No framework to study